Lidar Scan API

 This reference has covered how to a LidarScan, and how to access, project, and destagger its contents.
 But in order for LidarScan s to be useful, we need a way to populate them with packet data!
 For convenience, the Ouster Python SDK provides the Scans interface, which allows both sampling, used in Visualization with Matplotlib, and streaming, used in Streaming Live Data.

 Under the hood, this class batches packets into LidarScans.
 C++ users must batch packets themselves using the ouster::ScanBatcher class.
-To get a feel for how to use it, we recommend reading this example on Github.
+To get a feel for how to use it, we recommend reading this example on GitHub.